Floer cohomology in the mirror of the projective plane and a binodal cubic curve: Symplectic constructions

 \subsubsection{Intersection points and integral points}

-Using the perturbed Lagrangians $L(d)$, we are ready to work out the bijection between the intersection points of $L(0)$ and $L(d)$ with $d>0$, regarded as morphisms from $L(0)$ to $L(d)$, and the $(1/d)$-integral points of $B$.
+With the above prescription for perturbing the Lagrangians $L(d)$, we now work out the bijection between the intersection points of $L(0)$ and $L(d)$ for $d>0$, regarded as morphisms from $L(0)$ to $L(d)$, and the $(1/d)$-integral points of $B$.

+\begin{proposition} Let $B$ be scaled so that the top face has length $2$.
+Take $d > 0$.
+Then the intersection points $L(0) \cap L(d)$ giving a basis of $CF^0(L(0),L(d))$ correspond to $(1/d)$-integral points of $B$, including those on the boundary of $B$.
+For $d < 0$, the intersection points giving a basis of $CF^2(L(0),L(d))$ correspond the same set but with points on the boundary of $B$ excluded.
+For the pair $L(d_1),L(d_2)$, the same conclusion holds with $d = d_2 - d_1$. \end{proposition}

-We start at the intersection point of $\ell(0)$ and $\ell(d)$ at near the inner radius of the annulus $X(I)$.
-In the fiber over this point there is one intersection point.
-As we transport around the inner part of the annulus, we pick up half-twists in the fiber, which increases the number of intersection points by one after every two turns in the base.
-So for example after two turns, if we look in the fiber over the point where $\ell(0)$ and $\ell(d)$ intersect, there will be two intersections.
+This proposition is proved by explicitly indexing all of the various points.
+We start at the intersection point of $\ell(0)$ and $\ell(d)$ near the inner radius of the annulus $X(I)$.
+This intersection point survives the perturbation.
+In the fiber over this point there is one intersection point that survives after perturbation.
+As we transport around the inner part of the annulus, we pick up half-twists in the fiber (Proposition \ref{prop:fiber-behavior}), which increases the number of intersection points by one after every two turns in the base.
 This pattern continues until $\ell(d)$ reaches the middle radius and starts winding around the other side of the Lefschetz singularity, where the pattern reverses.
+(See Figure \ref{fig:lags-over-paths}.)